 than merely his undead status), whereas the real Satoru presumably logged out and went on with his life none the wiser when the servers shut down and hasn't actually been seen since

-- adding to this the only reason Ainz believes himself to be Satoru is because Satoru put so much of himself into the game, and thus his avatar became a carbon copy, other then the morality change from his in game alignment and suppressed emotions from his undead state, where as other players would have less of there real life personalitys, which may cause issues if he ever does meet his fellow guildmates, as for example, ulberts avatar would become a complete monster do to roleplaying the villain, likely having little regard for the denizens of nazarick where the real ulbert played up the "Evil" but still had a sincere side, which may lead to a truly enraged Ainz, angered both that someone would harm the denizens of nazarick and that this thing that clearly wasent his friend would discrace his image, or alternately it might lead to a rather sad moment of Touch Mes avatar fighting nazarick to defend the innocent, and Ainz begging him to stop but realizing the real touch me would likely not approve of his actions either
+- adding to this the only reason Ainz believes himself to be Satoru is because Satoru put so much of himself into the game, and thus his avatar became a carbon copy, other then the morality change from his in game alignment and suppressed emotions from his undead state, where as other players would have less of there real life personalities, which may cause issues if he ever does meet his fellow guildmates, as for example, ulberts avatar would become a complete monster do to roleplaying the villain, likely having little regard for the denizens of nazarick where the real ulbert played up the "Evil" but still had a sincere side, which may lead to a truly enraged Ainz, angered both that someone would harm the denizens of nazarick and that this thing that clearly wasent his friend would disgrace his image, or alternately it might lead to a rather sad moment of Touch Mes avatar fighting nazarick to defend the innocent, and Ainz begging him to stop but realizing the real touch me would likely not approve of his actions either.

 Other guildmates DID make it to the new world, but not to the same time

 its mentioned only 3 members were still actually apart of the guild, perhaps in the last moments a former guild member logged in but do to not being a guildmember anymore spawned elsewhere and couldn't make it to nazarick in time to reunite with Momonga, and so was transported separately, Ainz will at some point find relics of them and perhaps a message left behind as the guildmate figured out that players were arriving at a different time, and so intentionally preserved a message or gift for there old friends.

 A new player will arrive(or come out of hiding) at some point